intmainreturn00/AwesomeNode/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 <img src="https://img.shields.io/badge/made%20with-kotlin-blue.svg" alt="made with Cocos2dx">

+If you’d like the work, star this repo ⭐️ or you can [buy me a cup of coffee](http://ko-fi.com/intmainreturn00) ☕️

 # Setup
 Just grab `AwesomeNode.h` and `AwesomeNode.cpp` into your cocos2d-x based project and you’re all set! (`AwesomeNode` don’t expose any cocos namespaces to global scope).